mozilla-services/docs/source/aitc/apis-1.0.rst

     The request was processed successfully, and the server is returning useful information in the response body.

+**201 Created**

+    The request was processed successfully and resulted in the creation of a new record.
+No entity body is returned.

 **204 Not Content**

     The request was processed successfully, and the server has no useful